 We do not accept previously published work (including your personal blog).
 We ask for First North American Serial rights, and all copyright remains with the author; we simply ask that, should your work be published again elsewhere that The Gateway Review be acknowledged as the original publisher.
 While not required, we’d love to know about reprints of your work, and will happily advertise them on our blog if you let us know–this goes for reprints in journals as well as (and especially in the case of) publications of collections of work where your stories published first with us will appear.
 Please keep in touch!

 Currently, we wish to feature writers new to our journal, so if your work has been published with us in the past, please refrain from the time being from submitting to us.
 This does not include writers whose work we have unfortunately had to pass on.

-Contributors will receive one contributor copy of the issue in which their work appears.
+Contributors from the United States will receive one contributor copy of the issue in which their work appears.
 At this time, we will also offer one writer per issue an “Editor’s Choice” award of $15 (USD).

 Due to funding restrictions, we can no longer offer contributor copies to international contributors (though we still happily consider work from around the world).